 Pig & Butter might just be the brunch champion of the Lower East Side, and here’s why: they serve brunch all day.
 No need to set an early alarm or wait for a weekend table – whether it’s 4 pm on a Friday or any other time, you can enjoy chicken & waffles whenever you want at this LES brunch spot.
 To sweeten the deal, you can pair your all-day brunch with booze for just $20.
 Bottomless mimosas or red & white sangria accompany your favorite Lower East Side brunch dishes.

 Something to note: Make sure to check the hours of operations online before visiting.
 They vary by season and since I don’t want you folks to miss out on this LES brunch spot.

 Round K was a popular Lower East Side brunch spot that closed during the pandemic.
 Now, Round K by Sol, led by Hansol Kim, who worked at the original, has revived the beloved spot with his personal touch.
 This Korean-influenced LES brunch spot features unique items like kimchi butter and kimchi ranch.
 Despite the small menu, each dish is packed with flavor.

-Since Round K by Sol is more cafe than restaurant you’ll find it’s one of the best value brunch spots in the Lower East Side.
-Most items clock in below $15 whereas at a restaurant you’d likely pay $20+ for the same dish
+Round K by Sol is more of a café than a restaurant, making it one of the best-value brunch spots in the Lower East Side.
+Most items are under $15, offering a budget-friendly option compared to restaurant prices exceeding $20 for similar dishes.

 Set L.E.S goes above and beyond by handpicking all ingredients to ensure the freshest and highest quality dining experience.
 The atmosphere is relaxed and the food is pub-style with an Asian flair.